Australian Health Practitioner Regulation Agency - National Prescribing Competencies Framework

 • it continues to describe competencies required to contribute to safe and person-centred prescribing.

-Key stages of the review will be:
+Key stages of the review are:

 • Scoping July - Sept 2024